bassmanitram/dataclass-args/README.md

 ### File-Loadable Parameters

-Load string parameters from files using the `@filename` syntax:
+Load string parameters from files using the `@filename` syntax.
+Supports home directory expansion with `~`:

 ```python
 from dataclass_args import cli_file_loadable